JamieBort/Learning-Directory/API/GitHubRESTAPIv3CrashCourseWithVanillaJavascriptNoDependencies/README.md

-# README GitHub RESTAPI v3 Crash Course with Vanilla Javascript (No Dependencies)
+# GitHub RESTAPI v3 Crash Course with Vanilla Javascript (No Dependencies)

 This directory houses code that I am writing from following along with this [github REST API v3 Crash Course with Vanilla Javascript (No dependencies)](https://www.youtube.com/watch?v=5QlE6o-iYcE) YouTube video.